 - ensure that employees acting in good faith are given the appropriate legal protection if they file a report or lodge a complaint in accordance with the set procedures.
 The regulations in this way also protect employees against any negative consequences or retaliation from reporting an incident.

 The EUR Holding BV Regulations on Reporting Misconduct describe the available options and the procedure to follow in the event that an employee, student, contract partner or third party wishes to report a (suspected) case of misconduct within EUR Holding BV or one of its subsidiary companies (LLCs).

-EUR Holding BV has an independent Confidential Counsellor in the person of Miriam Heemskerk MSc.
-She can be contacted via the email address email@example.com.
+EUR Holding BV has two independent Confidential Counsellors, Miriam Heemskerk MSc and drs.
+Mariëlle van Leeuwen.
+They can be contacted via the email address firstname.lastname@example.org.

 The Confidential Counsellor is impartial, and acts as a sounding board and intermediary between EUR Holding BV (and its subsidiaries) and employees, students, and contract partners.
 Confidentiality and anonymity will be maintained at the request of the relevant person insofar as this is permitted under the applicable legislation and regulations.

 Complaints Committee: Committee on Undesirable Behaviour and Misconduct (COOM)